codeceptjs/CodeceptJS/docs/reports.md

 Please use verbose output when reporting issues to GitHub.

+Also you can choose should we reverse failed steps output or not.
+By default it reverses.
+Use `--noreverse` to turn this off.

 ## XML

 Use default xunit reporter of Mocha to print xml reports.
 Provide `--reporter xunit` to get the report to screen.